plenaerts/eml2pdf/README.md

 Should run on Linux distributions with Pango and Python and macOS.
 The Pango dependency is a challenge on Windows at the moment.

-This software is in beta state.
-There are some unit tests, I use it in my own workflow, but we need some actual users/downloads, basics for translations and Debian packaging files to proceed to a 1.0 release.

 ## Features

 - Converts email body plain from HTML or plain text message body.
 - Tries to filter potential **security or privacy** issues.
 - Preserves formatting, character encodings, embedded images.
-- Generates a header section with email metadata From, To, Subject, Date and, if any, a list of attachments with size and md5sum.
+- Generates a header section with email metadata From, To, Subject, Date.
+- Generates a list of attachments with size and md5sum.

 ## Dependencies